trilitech/tezos-developer-docs/src/pages/smart-contract-topics/smart-contracts-concepts/index.md

 ## Entry points

-The entry points of a contract represent the different ways that it can be called, you can think of this as a method, or as an endpoint of an API.
+The entrypoints of a contract represent the different ways that it can be called, you can think of this as a method, or as an endpoint of an API.

 ### Specifications

-* Each entry point has a name, and a parameter that can be of almost any type supported by Tezos.
+- Each entrypoint has a name, and a parameter that can be of almost any type supported by Tezos.
-* A contract always has at least one entry point.
+- A contract always has at least one entrypoint.
-* One special entry point is the `default` entry point.
+- One special entrypoint is the `default` entrypoint.
-	* `default` doesn't take any parameter (or more specifically, its parameter is of type `Unit`).
-If this entry point exists, it will be executed any time the contract is called without specifying any entry point or parameter.
+  - `default` doesn't take any parameter (or more specifically, its parameter is of type `Unit`).
+If this entrypoint exists, it will be executed any time the contract is called without specifying any entrypoint or parameter.
 This is in particular the case when a user or a contract simply sends some tez to the contract, as you do when sending tez to a user.
-* The code of an entry point may perform all kinds of computations, based on the value of the parameter, the value of the [storage](#storage), of a few [special values](#special-values), and the content of the [table of constants](#table-of-constants).
+- The code of an entrypoint may perform all kinds of computations, based on the value of the parameter, the value of the [storage](#storage), of a few [special values](#special-values), and the content of the [table of constants](#table-of-constants).
-	* As described earlier, its only effects are that it may update the value of the storage of the contract, and may generate new transactions that are executed after the execution of the entry point.
-These transactions may include calls to other contracts, or to the contract itself (for example another entry point).
+  - As described earlier, its only effects are that it may update the value of the storage of the contract, and may generate new transactions that are executed after the execution of the entrypoint.
+These transactions may include calls to other contracts, or to the contract itself (for example another entrypoint).

-Internally, entry points are implemented using a variant, and the contract contains only one piece of code, that starts with some code that selects which part of the code to run, depending on the value of the variant.
-In Michelson, the different values of the variant are annotated with the name of the corresponding entry point.
+Internally, entrypoints are implemented using a variant, and the contract contains only one piece of code, that starts with some code that selects which part of the code to run, depending on the value of the variant.
+In Michelson, the different values of the variant are annotated with the name of the corresponding entrypoint.

-When calling a smart contract, for example through the `octez-client` tool, you may either provide the full parameter as a variant, or specify the name of the entry point, and the corresponding parameter value.
+When calling a smart contract, for example through the `octez-client` tool, you may either provide the full parameter as a variant, or specify the name of the entrypoint, and the corresponding parameter value.

-Here is a very basic example of contract with two entry points:
+Here is a very basic example of contract with two entrypoints:

 {% table %}
 * Entry Point